NASA-IMPACT/nasa-apt/README.md

 ```
 ./startserver.sh
 ```
+This will take 10-12 seconds for the server instance to spin up before the API is available.

 This will create a test instance of the DB with data loaded, the API and some stubbed versions of supporting services.